“A very impressive silk. He is extremely bright, always prepares very thoroughly, and is great with clients.” – Legal 500, 2022

 Ben is top rated and cited in the Directories as one of the ‘big beasts’ of the professional liability world.
 Ben has very considerable experience in all aspects of professional liability claims, especially those with a commercial element.
 Ben also has very considerable experience in multi-party litigation.
 He acted for the majority of the 650 odd panel solicitors sued by ATE insurers in the TAG Litigation following the collapse of the Accident Group.
 Similarly, he acted for the lead defence group in the CLE Litigation.
 He successfully resisted the application made on behalf of miners for a Group Litigation Order arising from alleged misappropriation of damages paid under the Coal Miners Compensation Scheme.
 He acted for the solicitor firm sued in the Innovator Litigation.
 He acted for one of the Major Defendant firms of solicitors in the Right to Buy Litigation.
+He is instructed on various ongoing claims against solicitors’ firms arising from failed property or investment schemes.
 Claims involving security documentation and undue influence remain a particular interest, Ben having acted for the Law Society and the solicitor appellant in Etridge.

 In addition to appearing in the English Courts, Ben acts on claims in a number of Caribbean jurisdictions, including the BVI and the Cayman Islands.

 Ben is in demand as a lecturer on professional indemnity related issues.
-He is Chairman of the Professional Negligence Bar Association.
-Previously, he ran the Lawyers Liability annual seminar for that Association, as well as the professional negligence seminar on lender litigation for the Chancery Bar Association annual meeting.
+He is a past Chairman of the Professional Negligence Bar Association.
+He ran the Lawyers Liability annual seminar for that Association for many years.
 In addition to that, he lectures regularly on professional liability related issues to Specialist Bar Associations, insurers and solicitors.

 Examples of cases leading to judgments can be found in the cases section below.
 In addition, Ben has acted and continues to act on large numbers of complex and high value cases, about which confidentiality means relatively little can be said.
 Some examples include: